opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 - **Add Border** adds a vector stroke along the image border in order to detect also areas bleeding off the image edge.

 - **Enhanced ink recognition**, when activated, allows to vectorize Raster images (such as TGA, TIF, PNG etc...) without antialiasing along the lines.
-An Heuristic is used to recognize lines and painted areas creating a PLI level, where the lines are seen as ink and the painted areas as paint.
+An heuristic is used to recognize lines and painted areas creating a PLI level, where the lines are seen as ink and the painted areas as paint.

 It's possible to select the images or the level frames that have to be converted directly in the Xsheet/Timeline.

-When a conversion is performed, a new level is created according to the selection you made, and exposed in the Xsheet/Timeline in the column next to that containing the source level.
-The new file will have the same name of the starting one, but with a PLI extension, and a “\**v**\” suffix, and is saved in the **+drawings** default folder.
+When a conversion is performed, a new level is created according to the selection you made, and exposed in the Xsheet/Timeline in the next column/layer to that containing the source level.
+The new file will have the same name of the starting one, but with a PLI extension, and a “ \**v**\ ” suffix, and is saved in the **+drawings** default folder.

 .. note:: In case a PLI level with the same name already exists, the name of the new file will be followed by a progressive number.